Hoarding: Anxiety

 Individuals who meet the diagnostic criteria for hoarding disorder experience feelings of anxiety or discomfort about discarding possessions they do not need.
 This discomfort arises from an emotional attachment to possessions and a strong belief that their possessions will be needed in the future.
 Possessions will take on a sentimental value that outweighs their functional value.
-This is no different from someone without hoarding disorder; the difference lies in the strength of this sentimental value and in how many items take on a sentimental value.
+This is no different from someone without hoarding disorder; the difference lies in the strength of this sentimental value and in how many items take on sentimental value.
 For this reason, when discarding items, hoarders may feel as though they were throwing away a part of themselves.

 In severe cases, a house may become a fire hazard (due to blocked exits and stacked papers) or a health hazard (due to vermin infestation, excreta and detritus from excessive pets, hoarded food and garbage, or the risk of stacks of items collapsing on the occupants and blocking exit routes).
 Thus, hoarding affects more than just the owner of the objects, as the state of a hoarded house can have a negative effect on all occupants and even neighbors.
 Furthermore, individuals with hoarding disorder may have a quality of life as poor as those diagnosed with schizophrenia.
 Eventually, the disorder increases family strain, work impairment, and the risk of serious medical conditions.

 Hoarding disorder begins at an average age of 13 years old.
 The general consensus is that men and women are equally prone to hoarding.
-Hoarding can run in families, and it may be possible genetics play a role in developing hoarding behaviors.
-Also, this behavior can be developed due to life circumstances such as difficult losses, depression, financial crises, and living small which make it difficult for people to get rid of their belongings.
+Hoarding can run in families, and it may be possible that genetics plays a role in developing hoarding behaviors.
+Also, this behavior can be developed due to life circumstances such as difficult losses, depression and financial crises which make it difficult for people to discard their belongings.